awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/managed-blockchain-encryption-at-rest.md

 ### Monitoring Your Customer Managed Keys<a name="managed-blockchain-encryption-at-rest.using-cust-keys.monitor"></a>

 If you use a customer managed key to protect your Amazon Managed Blockchain resources, you can use [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) or [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) to track the requests that Managed Blockchain sends to AWS KMS on your behalf\.
-For more information, see [Monitoring customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-overview.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Monitoring AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-overview.html) in the *AWS Key Management Service Developer Guide*\.

 The following example is a CloudTrail log entry for the `CreateGrant` API operation\.
 In addition to this event from Managed Blockchain, you can expect AWS KMS calls for your customer managed key from Amazon EC2, Amazon EBS, and AWS Secrets Manager\.
 These AWS services call other AWS KMS operations such as `GenerateDataKey`, `Decrypt`, and `Encrypt` on behalf of Managed Blockchain\.